andrzejlabecki/fs-netcore-samples/Projects/readme.txt

 Works with IIS at https://fs-mvc-is4.netpoc.com/
 App with MVC client and .Net Core server, it's with integrated IS4.

+Fs.Blazor.Service:
+Works with IIS at https://fs-blazor-service.netpoc.com/ App with blazor client (server-side) and .Net Core server.
+It's hosted with HTTP.Sys in Windows service.
+It is using Fs.Angular.Is4 as OIDC/OAuth provider, it also supports Azure AD as OIDC/OAuth provider.
+OIDC/OAuth provider can be switched through configuration.

 Mappings for hosts file:
 127.0.0.1 fs-angular-is4.netpoc.com
 127.0.0.1 fs-angular-is4-client.netpoc.com